 - Requests or referrals for an evaluation under Section 504, Rehabilitation Act of 1973, 29 U.S.C. § 794, or special education under Tex.
 Educ.
-Code § 29.003; - Admission, review, and dismissal (ARD) committee meetings; - Manifestation determination reviews required by Tex.
+Code § 29.003; - Admission, Review, and Dismissal (ARD) committee meetings; - Manifestation determination reviews required by Tex.
 Educ.
 Code § 37.004(b); - Any disciplinary actions under Tex.
 Educ.
-Code Chapter 37 for which parental notice is required; - Citations issued for Class C misdemeanor offenses on school property or at school-sponsored activities; - Reports of restraint and seclusion required by Tex.
+Code Chapter 37 for which parental notice is required;

+Citations issued for Class C misdemeanor offenses on school property or at school-sponsored activities;

+- Reports of restraint and seclusion, including information about the restraint including the circumstances and details surrounding its use required by Tex.
 Educ.
-Code § 37.0021; and - Use of corporal punishment as provided by Tex.
+Code § 37.0021; - Use of corporal punishment as provided by Tex.
 Educ.
-Code § 37.0011.
+Code § 37.0011; and - Appointment of a surrogate parent for the child under Tex.
+Educ.
+Code § 29.0151.
 Tex.
 Educ.
-Code § 25.007(b)(10)(A)-(G).
+Code § 25.007(b)(10).

-Special Issue: State law requires schools to notify caseworkers of the enumerated major events, including the issuance of a Class C misdemeanor citation at school.
+Special Issue: State law requires schools to notify caseworkers of the enumerated major education events, including the issuance of a Class C misdemeanor citation at school.
 Please note, however, that since 2013, ticketing is no longer permitted for school-related misbehavior constituting a Class C misdemeanor.

-DFPS must provide notice of significant events, including a major change in school performance or a serious disciplinary event at school not later than the 10th day after the date DFPS becomes aware of a significant event affecting a child in the conservatorship of DFPS to:
+DFPS must provide notice of significant events, including a major change in school performance (such as any failing grade in a reporting period that jeopardizes the student's advancement to the next grade level) or a serious disciplinary event at school not later than the 10th day after the date DFPS becomes aware of a significant event affecting a child in the conservatorship of DFPS.
+This notice must be provided to:

 - The child's parent; - An attorney ad litem appointed under Tex.
 Fam.
 Code Chapter 107; - A guardian ad litem appointed under Tex.
 Fam.
 Code Chapter 107; - A volunteer advocate appointed for the child under Tex.
 Fam.
 Code Chapter 107; - The licensed administrator of the child-placing agency responsible for placing the child or the licensed administrator's designee; - A foster parent, prospective adoptive parent, relative of the child providing care to the child, or director of the group home or general residential operation where the child is residing; and - Any other person determined by the court to have an interest in the child's welfare.
 Tex.
 Fam.
-Code § 264.018(a)(5)(D) and Tex.
-Fam.
-Code § 264.018(f).
+Code § 264.018(a)(5)(D) and (f); 40 Tex.
+Admin.
+Code § 700.1355 (a)(4)(A).